 Syed Naqvi is a Solicitor and a Head of our Immigration Department.
 Syed advises individuals, NGOs and businesses on immigration law.
 He leads a team which has extensive experience in all aspects of immigration law.

 Syed has a wealth of experience in advising individuals on asylum and human rights cases.
 He is also able to assist individials with visa applicatins as well and general immigration advice.

 Syed provides comprehensive immigration advice to businesses and advises on the sponsorship licence system as well as the impact immigration policies can have on a business in the UK.

 Syed regularly appears an advocate in both the First-tier and Upper-tier Tribunal and has had conduct of numerous judicial reviews in the Upper-tier Tribunal.

-Syed regularly appears in both the First-Tier and Upper-Tier Tribunal and has had conduct of numerous judicial reviews in the Upper-Tier Tribunal.
-He is also an experienced litigator and has worked on a number of important cases including SF, R (on the application of) v The Secretary of State for the Home Department EWHC 2705 (Admin) which was a successful judicial review challenge in a trafficking case and Secretary of State for the Home Department v Gedi AA/02649/2015 which was a successful judicial review concerning whether the Secretary of State's use of a second deportation order to deport following a successful appeal against a first order constituted an abuse of process.
+As an experienced litigator Syed has worked on a number of important cases including SF, R (on the application of) v The Secretary of State for the Home Department EWHC 2705 (Admin) which was a successful judicial review challenge in a trafficking case and Secretary of State for the Home Department v Gedi AA/02649/2015 which was a successful judicial review concerning whether the Secretary of State's could issue a second deportation order once a first one had been successfully appealed.

 Syed has acted for a number of high profile clients including senior members of the deposed Egyptian government, prominent members of the Muttahida Quami Movement (Pakistan) and the Bangladesh Nationalist Party.